-- The Bank identified itself as an 'other institution' under article 433c and is not publicly listed. - The Bank decided the resultant disclosures required under article 433c were not sufficient in expressing its interest rate risk profile.
-Consequently, an additional disclosure regarding Interest Rate Risk in the Banking Book (IRRBB) on an Economic Value of Equity (EVE) basis is included to describe the Bank's approach to managing this risk - The Bank decided that further detail on the risk governance structure (article 435.1.b) was also necessary.
+- The Bank identified itself as an 'other institution' under article 433c and is not publicly listed. - The Bank has taken positive action to reduce Interest Rate Risk in the Banking Book (IRRBB) and decided an additional disclosure regarding IRRBB on an Economic Value of Equity (EVE) basis is merited to describe the Bank's approach to managing this risk - The Bank decided that further detail on the risk governance structure (article 435.1.b) was also necessary.